thomasperi/mojl/docs/v2.0.0-alpha.unreleased/collations.md

 - Control the order in which the modules load, and
 - Split the modules into multiple output files.

-A collation is defined as a JavaScript object describing which modules to concatenated into which script and stylesheet.
+A collation is defined as a JavaScript object describing which modules to concatenate into which script and stylesheet.

 Here's the default array of collations (only one collation in the array) that causes everything in `src` to be concatenated into `site.js` and `site.css`: